Traditions of Italy: Easter

 Another symbol used during the Easter period is fire.
-In particular, in Coriano, in the province of Rimini, bonfires are lit on Easter Eve,.
+In particular, in Coriano, in the province of Rimini, bonfires are lit on Easter Eve.
 At the same time, the blessed fire is brought to the countryside in the autonomous province of Bolzano.
 Bonfires are also lit in San Marco in Lamis, this time lit on a wheeled cart.

-In Florence, the use of sacred fire has changed over time: before the year one thousand candles were in fact brought into the houses which were lit by a candle which was, in turn, lit through a lens or a flint; at the beginning of the 14th century, instead, three pieces of flint were used that according to tradition came from the Holy Sepulcher of Jerusalem; according to the story, these pieces of flint were donated to the Pazzi family by Godfrey of Bouillon.
+In Florence, the use of sacred fire has changed over time: before the year one thousand candles were in fact brought into the houses which were lit by a candle which was, in turn, lit through a lens or a flint; at the beginning of the 14th century, instead, three pieces of flint were used that according to tradition came from the Holy Sepulcher of Jerusalem.
+These pieces of flint were donated to the Pazzi family by Godfrey of Bouillon.
 Later, the use of the sacred fire in Florence materialized in a chariot full of fireworks (Scoppio del carro).